Skip to content

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.

-3. The pull request should work for the entire test matrix of Python versions (hatch run tests:run).
+3. The pull request should work for the entire test matrix of Python versions (just test-matrix).

 Releasing PyMiniRacer